vestrel00/contacts-android/docs/basics/query-contacts.md

 ### Match.ANY

 Most, but not all, Contact data are included in the matching process.
-Some are not probably because some data may result in unintentional matching.

-Any contact data is included in the matching process.
-This is the default.
+E.G. name, email, phone, address, organization, note, etc.

 Use this if you want to get the same results when searching contacts using the AOSP Contacts app and the Google Contacts app.

-Most, but not all, contact data are included in the matching process.
-E.G. name, email, phone, address, organization, note, etc.

 Data matching is more sophisticated under the hood than `Query`.
 The Contacts Provider matches parts of several types of data in segments.
 For example, a Contact having the email "hologram@gram.net"